Defining a taxonomy for notifications

 ToolsFigmaLucidAdobe Analytics

+But that coherence depends on consistency.
+For years, the contributing teams had operated as standalone products, each developing their own notification strategies in isolation: different delivery mechanisms, different priority logic, different audience rules.
 Bringing them together under one portal made this divergence visible.
-Engineers were now receiving notifications from 12 teams through a single surface, but with no shared framework behind them — duplicate alerts through different channels, no way to distinguish critical issues from routine updates, and no reliable mechanism to manage what reached them.
+Engineers were now receiving notifications from 12 teams through a single surface, but with no shared framework behind them — resulting in inconsistent priority classifications, variable content templates which impacted readability, and no reliable mechanism to manage what reached them.

+Notifications are the primary channel through which the portal communicates errors, status changes, and recommended actions.
+Left inconsistent, they risked undermining the very efficiency gains the platform was built to deliver.
 The platform needed a unifying taxonomy — a shared classification system for how notifications were categorized, delivered, and experienced.

 Discovery